martinlangee/eddi-config-api/readme.md

 # EDDI Config API - a WBS Final Project

-Server-Side module of the EDDI Configurator web site [https://github.com/martinlangee/eddi-configurator](https://github.com/martinlangee/eddi-configurator).
+Server-Side module of the EDDI Configurator web site.
+Web site project on GitHub: [https://github.com/martinlangee/eddi-configurator](https://github.com/martinlangee/eddi-configurator).

 To run the project locally, you have to run a PostgreSQL instance with a DB called "eddi_db".
 The tables are created automatically.
 Enter the DB credentials in the "db.js" file.